kubit-ui/vscode-kubito/README.md

 - 🦘 **Autonomous Fun**: Kubito waves, jumps, talks and pauses randomly
 - 💬 **Smart Messages**: Context-aware messages that adapt to time and day (Monday Blues, Friday Feeling, Working Late)
 - 📁 **Development Reactions**: Kubito reacts to your coding activities - file saves, Git commits, and pushes with contextual messages
+- 📊 **Productivity Tracking**: Smart reminders for breaks and water, plus coding metrics to track your productivity
+- 🏆 **Coding Metrics**: Track lines of code, session time, and get productivity insights
-- 🌍 **6 Languages**: Full support for English, Spanish, French, German, Portuguese, and Italian
+- 🌍 **14 Languages**: Multilingual support for a global audience:
+  - 🇪🇸 Spanish • 🇺🇸 English • 🇫🇷 French • 🇩🇪 German • 🇵🇹 Portuguese • 🇮🇹 Italian
+  - 🇯🇵 Japanese • 🇰🇷 Korean • 🇨🇳 Chinese • 🇷🇺 Russian • 🇳🇱 Dutch • 🇵🇱 Polish
+  - 🇸🇦 Arabic • 🇹🇷 Turkish

 ## 🚀 Getting Started

 1. **Install** → Search "Kubito" in VS Code Extensions and click Install
 2. **Find Him** → Look for "Kubito" section in your Explorer sidebar (left panel)
 3. **Expand & Watch** → Click to expand if collapsed and watch Kubito start walking
 4. **Code**: Kubito reacts to your development workflow - save files, commit, or push to Git and see his responses!

 ## 🎮 How to Interact